ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 **Purpose:** To conduct an informal "mini-review" of the employee's first three months at the organization to better understand strengths, areas of improvement, and what this person has liked/disliked over the first few months.

 **Brief Description:**
 For new hires and especially junior engineers starting their first job, I have introduced a "three month catchup".
 This meeting provides the opportunity to sit down with a new employee in a more focused session.
-A developer starting their first job may.

 When things are going well this meeting helps to promote continued flow.
 When things are not going well it provides an opportunity to provide constructive feedback in a more formal manner.
-At times I have utilized meeting as a mini performance review.
-If you are conducting frequent one-on-ones (as I know you are) then this meetings will be pretty straight forward
+At times I have utilized meeting as a "mini performance review".
+If you are conducting frequent one-on-ones (as I know you are!) then this meetings will be pretty straight forward with no surprises.
+However, I find it important to carve out time specifically for the employee to voice their thoughts on the new job/role in a more concentrated way.

-1-2 weeks before the meeting, I conduct a quick 10-15 minute overview discussion of the meeting, where we go over the agenda and topics.
+One to two weeks before the meeting, I conduct a quick 10-15 minute overview discussion of the meeting, where we go over the agenda and topics.
 This is an opportunity for your direct report to discuss in more detail than a standard 1-1 how the first three months of their job has been.

 **Agenda and topics:**
 - Understand what your direct report has enjoyed and not enjoyed working on in the first three months